godfrey-creat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permision to owner and group
+adds execution peemission to owner and group owner